 See B.S. in Physical Education for more information.

-Admission to the College does not guarantee admission to a Teacher Education Program.
-Students seeking admission to Teacher Education must meet higher standards for academic performance, dispositions, and testing.
+Admission to the College does not guarantee admission to a Educator Preparation Program.
+Students seeking admission to Educator Preparation must meet higher standards for academic performance, dispositions, and testing.

 Students interested in entering the teaching profession should take EDUC 100 during their first year and consult with a faculty member in their content area.
 Advising information will be made available each semester.